 In addition to classes in their option area, students take a department core and multiple electives.
-All students must complete a capstone project, either an academic thesis or a more applied creative thesis.
+All students must complete a capstone experience either by writing an academic thesis or creative thesis, or taking comprehensive exams.

 All of our classes are offered in the evening, starting between 5 p.m. and 7 p.m., so students can complete our program while maintaining a full-time job if necessary.
 There are also a number of graduate assistants in our program.
 Each receives a tuition waiver and a monthly stipend.
-They usually teach independent sections of our introductory public speaking class, or teach lab sections of an applied communication class.
+Our graduate assistants usually teach independent sections of our introductory public speaking class, or teach lab sections of an applied communication class.
 Our assistantships are competitive and they must be applied for separately from the program itself.